housel/opendylan/documentation/source/hacker-guide/environment/environment-protocols.rst

    :parameter #key inherited?: An instance of :class:`<object>`.
    :value names: An instance of :class:`<sequence>`.
    :value values: An instance of :class:`<sequence>`.

+   All of the values are wrapped up in :class:`<environment-object>` instances, whereas the slot names are just returned as strings.

 .. method:: composite-object-contents
    :specializer: <project-object>, <composite-object>